What is body image?

 Body image refers to the way you see your physical self — your body — and the thoughts and feelings that are caused by the way you see it.

 Having a healthy body image means being comfortable and knowing that there is more to you than just your physical appearance.
-Conversely, having an unhealthy body image involves always thinking your body is unattractive.
-Sometimes, it can also make a person forget that they have value beyond what they look like.
+You accept your body, including its limitations, and appreciate it.

 Why is negative body image an issue?

 It's beneficial to be aware of negative body image and actively attempt to develop a healthier body image.

 How to improve your body image